 LC Community Moderator

 Dan has been fascinated by food since childhood and has cooked everything from the simple to the sublime.
-He’s a meticulous and self-taught cook and baker, relying on cookbooks, television, and traveling as his teachers.
+He’s a meticulous and self-taught cook and occasional baker, relying on cookbooks, television, and traveling as his teachers.
 We’re lucky enough to count him among the original recipe testers for Leite’s Culinaria.
-Besides his regular and rigorous testing duties, Dan curates our “What’s For Dinner?” on Facebook, inspiring others to be as curious as he about what food they choose to put on their table.
+Besides his regular and rigorous testing duties, Dan curates our “What’s For Dinner? on Facebook, inspiring others to be as curious as he about what food they choose to put on their table.
 Our devoted, good-natured Canadian considers many of Leite’s Culinaria recipes to be quite exceptional.
 Spring Lamb with Rosemary and Duck Breast with Warm Goat Cheese Salad are frequently found on his table.
 It doesn’t stop there, though!
-He also counts Linguine with Mixed Seafood, Tomahawk Chops with Sweet Potato Puree, and Burnt Carrots with Goat Cheese, Parsley, Arugula, and Crispy Garlic Chips recipes among his faves.
+He also counts Linguine with Mixed Seafood, Tomahawk Chops with Sweet Potato Puree, and Burnt Carrots with Goat Cheese, Parsley, Arugula, and Crispy Garlic Chip recipes among his faves.

 There’s nothing Frances loves more than good food and good company—actually, she’s flexible on the company, seeing as that’s what wine is for.
 Whether on the clock or not, Frances can be found poring over cookbooks, glossy magazines, restaurant menus, and pretty much anything food-related she can find.
 A Los Angeles native now shivering in Chicago, she considers the cold weather to be an excuse to make the richest recipes Leite’s has to offer, including David’s Spaghetti Carbonara and Banana Cream Pie.
 She also appreciates a proper Pimm’s Cup.